nlenkowski/blujay/README.md

 # Blujay
 ### A modern starter theme for WordPress

 Blujay is a minimal, responsive starter theme built with modern web development tools.
 Use it to bootstrap your next responsive WordPress project and make it your own!
-Blujay was inspired by the excellent [Roots](http://roots.io/starter-theme/) starter theme by Ben Ward.
+Blujay was inspired by the excellent [Sage](https://roots.io/sage/) starter theme from [the Roots team](https://roots.io/).

 * [Website](http://blujay.blueberryln.com)
 * [Demo](http://blujay.blueberryln.com/demo)